fmalina/revisions-blocl/activism/privateislandwhybritain.md

 that hit the poor disproportionately.

 Martyn Porter, a senior surgeon and the hospital’s clinical chairman.
-‘The problem with politicians is they can’t be honest,’ he declared.
+‘The problem with politicians is they can't be honest,’ he declared.
 ‘If they said, “We’re going to privatise the NHS,” they’d be kicked out the next day.’

 In 2012, the Coalition responded to the clamour against Lansley’s reorganisation